 Dental Advertising Is A Sum Of The Parts

+Dental advertising isn’t about a single campaign or an email blast.
+Patients choose dentists based on a mix of awareness and intent-based exposures.
+And they mix in online reviews, word of mouth, scheduling availability, and access to virtual visits.
 We need teams that understand the complexity of the new consumer mindset the same way we know the intricacies of our dental bonding techniques.
 Legwork knows how to guide our message with an efficient dental marketing budget in 2022.
 And that means more growth, higher profits, and a practice that serves patients at the highest level.